Posted in | News | Technology

 Scan-to-BIM Maps Heritage Decay Efficiently

-A recent article published in Heritage described a workflow based on a scan-to-building information modeling (BIM) approach to generate a decay map within Heritage Building Information Modelling (HBIM).
-The workflow was applied to the “Santa Maria della Grotta” church in Marsala (Italy).
+A recent article published in Heritage developed a workflow that uses a scan-to-Building Information Modeling (BIM) approach to create a decay map as part of Heritage Building Information Modeling (HBIM).
+This method was applied to the “Santa Maria della Grotta” church in Marsala, Italy.

 Scan-to-BIM Maps Heritage Decay Efficiently